-Each group of ants was assigned haphazardly to one of four treatments in which we provided them with either an unlimited or a limited supply of food that was either rich in carbohydrates or in protein.
-During the experiments, we supplied ants with food outside the petri dish in which they were housed and tracked (see tracking details in the following section).
-Liquid food (0.3 ml) was placed in a cap of a microcentrifuge tube which was connected to the petri dish with a plastic tube (inner-diameter = 5mm; length = 2 cm;) that allowed access to the food by only one ant at a time (Figure 1A).
+Each group of ants was assigned randomly to one of four treatments in which we provided them with either an unlimited or a limited supply of food that was either rich in either carbohydrates or protein.
+During the experiments, we supplied ants with food outside the Petri dish in which they were housed and tracked (see tracking details below).
+Liquid food (0.3 ml) was placed in a cap of a microcentrifuge tube which was connected to the Petri dish with a plastic tube (inner diameter: 5 mm, length: 2 cm) that allowed access to the food by only one ant at a time (Fig. 1A).

+Unlimited food supply

-Unlimited food supply: When food supply was unlimited, we provided the food, as detailed above, for the duration of the experiment.
+When food supply was unlimited, we provided the food, as detailed above, for the duration of the experiment.
 We provided enough food so that it did not run out and did not require replenishing during the experiment.
 While all ants had access to food in these trials, only some ants left the nest to gather food.

+Limited food supply

-Limited food supply: When food supply was limited, we provided the ants with food as detailed above until 10% of the unique ants in the group visited the food source, fed, and returned to the tracked petri dish.
-Once 10% of the ants fed (this took less than 5 min), we closed the tube connecting the tracked petri dish to the food using a cotton ball.
+When food supply was limited, we provided the ants with food as detailed above until 10% of the unique ants in the group visited the food source, fed, and returned to the tracked Petri dish.
+Once 10% of the ants fed (this took less than 5 min), we closed the tube connecting the tracked Petri dish to the food using a cotton ball.
 The time it took 10% of the ants to visit the food was so short that no ant visited the food more than once.

+Carbohydrate-rich food

-Carbohydrate-rich food: We made carbohydrate-rich food by mixing 0.22g sugar and 2 ml deionized water.
+We made carbohydrate-rich food by mixing 0.22 g sugar and 2 ml deionized water.

+Protein-rich food

-Protein-rich food: We made protein-rich food by mixing 0.564g pasteurized egg powder (Modernist Pantry), 0.188g sugar and 3.75ml deionized water.
+We made protein-rich food by mixing 0.564 g pasteurized egg powder (Modernist Pantry), 0.188 g sugar and 3.75 ml deionized water.